-The act repeals the law that permitted an individual with a valid educator license to teach for up to two years in a subject area or grade outside the scope of the license as long as the teacher worked toward certification in that area or grade during those two years.
-This authorization did not apply to teachers hired after July 1, 2002, to teach core subject areas in a school that receives federal Title I funds.
-Core subject areas include English, reading or language arts, math, science, foreign language, civics and government, economics, arts, history, and geography.
+Current law permits an individual with a valid educator license to teach for up to two years in a subject area or grade that is outside the scope of the license as long as the teacher works toward certification in that area or grade during those two years.
+This authorization does not apply to teachers hired after July 1, 2002, to teach core subject areas in a school that receives federal Title I funds.
+11 Core subject areas include English, reading or language arts, math, science, foreign language, civics and government, economics, arts, history, and geography.
+12